Certificates

 • Review of portfolio: Your mentor will take a look at all your work and help you determine your strengths and interests, your voice as an artist, and the direction you are heading in.
 This will include recommendations for what to put in an artist statement.

 • Theme and work for final show: Your mentor will outline the process of putting together a show and what elements are needed to make it cohesive and impactful.
 They will make recommendations for a theme to unify your graduation show, and also make suggestions for new work to round out and strengthen your show.
+In keeping with professional practices, you will submit a proposal for your final show.

 • Professional development: Where do you want to go next as an artist?
 Your mentor will give you tips and tools to help you continue to grow, get your art out there into the community, make a living through your art practice, or explore other options like teaching.

-• Studio, show or gallery tour: Your mentor will host you at their studio, go to a show, or visit a gallery with you to give you an inside look at the art world, and a chance to understand what happens behind the scenes at all stages of the process, from the first idea for new work to the final show.
+• Studio, show or gallery tour: Your mentor may host you at their studio, go to a show, or visit a gallery with you to give you an inside look at the art world, and a chance to understand what happens behind the scenes at all stages of the process, from the first idea for new work to the final show.

 • Review of final show work (6-8 pieces): Your mentor will work with you to finalize the pieces to be included in the show, including new pieces you may have created, and talk about the practical aspects of presentation, framing, and hanging.
 Your mentor will also look at your artist statement, and suggest any edits to improve it.